 I’ll tell you who; true friends, that’s who!

 There’s little point in getting hung up on people who fall by the wayside.
 Friendship is fluid, it’s a two-way relationship.

 When you accept friends come and go you’ll be less upset when they do.

-For me, there are three underlying messages in this post:
+For me, there are three takeaways in this post:

 Would you agree or disagree?